About Us

 Empathy – We show up for women, children and families who are often not included in formal education and local decision making structures

-Self-Reflective Action – We set targets for each intervention, constantly monitor our progress and effectiveness and adapt our interventions accordingly
+Self-Reflective Action – We set targets for each intervention, monitor our progress and evaluate our social impact together with stakeholders

 Accountability

-The Time + Tide Foundation is committed to being transparent and accountable to our board, our donors, our beneficiary communities, and partners.
-This is achieved by complying with local laws in each of our areas of operation and adhering to our in-house procedures and controls through consistent monitoring and evaluation.
-We produce and share an annual report and audited financial statements every year, which are distributed to our networks and available for download on our website.
-Moreover, we consult our independent board of council members for major decisions and strategic direction of the organisation, with quarterly board reports on the progress of our activities and management accounts sent throughout the year.
+The Time + Tide Foundation is committed to being transparent to all of our stakeholders.
+We achieve this by complying with local laws in each of our areas of operation and adhering to our in-house procedures and controls through consistent monitoring and evaluation.
+As of 2022, we routinely undertake social impact assessments, led by accredited practitioners within our organisation, following a stakeholder-centred methodology with reports externally audited.
+Each year, we produce a comprehensive Annual Report detailing our activities, outcomes and financial performance.
+This report is shared widely across our networks and made publicly available for download on our website.
+Moreover, we consult our independent Board of Council Members on major decisions and the strategic direction of the organization, with quarterly board reports on the progress of our activities and management accounts sent throughout the year.

 Where We Work